 - A certified plan of as-built grades (Lot Grading Certificate) on sod or topsoil is prepared by a professional acceptable to the City Manager (for example, a .
 As-built information must be displayed on the approved Lot Grading Plan.

 - The applicant sends the certified as-built plan to Development Services, Lot Grading for approval.
 The applicant must provide information for their preferred method of contact (fax, email, or mail) to receive a Lot Grading Inspection Report.
 Digital submissions are acceptable.

-- Lot Grading Inspector will conduct an inspection within 5 working days (depending on workload and weather conditions) to ensure that the property is graded in accordance with the approved Lot Grading Plan.
+- A Lot Grading Inspector will conduct an inspection within 5 working days (depending on workload and weather conditions) to validate that the development is graded in accordance with the approved Lot Grading Plan and Drainage Bylaw 18093.

 - The applicant will receive an Inspection Report indicating that the site grading has Passed (approved) or Failed (deficiencies exist).